LXQin/WTS_microbiome/README.md

 This repository contains the data and scripts (.sh, .rmd) to reproduce the analysis in the original paper.
 To reproduce the analysis, following the steps below.

+## Data access

+The 16S rRNA sequencing dataset is publicly available and can be accessed through R package HMP2Data.
+The Whole transcriptomics data can be  downloaded as controlled-access sequences from the Genotypes and Phenotypes database (accession number: phs001626).

 ## Data preparation

-The 16S rRNA-seq data should be obtained as a taxonomy table using the HMP2Data package.
-The whole transcriptome sequencing (WTS) derived abundance table and the corresponding meta data are in /raw data/.
-The script to get WTS-derived abundance table and the corresponding summary statistics are in /FASTQ_Processing/.
+The script to get whole transcriptome sequencing (WTS) derived abundance table and the corresponding summary statistics are in /FASTQ_Processing/.
+The WTS-derived abundance table and the corresponding meta data should be in /raw data/ for later processing.
+The WTS-derived abundance table used in the manuscript is available upon request.

 ## Run Rmarkdown code